rtxanson/hennepin-gis-cli/README.md

 ## Installation

-For the love of open data and all that is holy, just use stack.
+Should work with stack:

     stack build

 ## Usage

     scrapegis fetch city --csv [--out=<path>]
     scrapegis fetch zip <zip_code> --csv [--out=<path>]

-Or within the sandbox:
+Or for development purposes:

-    cabal run scrapegis ... etc.
+    stack exec -- scrapegis ... etc.

 Either specify an outfile, or it will be stdout.